-Gunmen raid Maina’s house, handcuff guard – The Punch
+Police confirm raid on Maina’s house, handcuff security guard by gunmen – Vanguard

 |

-Gunmen raid Maina's house, handcuff guard
+Police confirm raid on Maina's house, handcuff security guard by gunmen

-Gunmen on Christmas Eve (Sunday) raided the Kaduna home of the former Chairman of the Presidential Task Team on Pension Reforms, Abdulrasheed Maina.
-The gunmen were allegedly said to be in search of cash and ammunition in the house.
-Residents of Kano …
+Gunmen, armed to the teeth and dressed in military fatigue on Sunday raided the Kaduna home of the former Chairman the Presidential Task Team on Pension Reforms, Abdulrasheed Maina.
+Maina Residents of Kano Street, Kawo New Extension, Kaduna where the …

 Gunmen abduct Maina's security